 It was summer when my 4-year-old daughter discovered a real fear of wasps.
 They would buzz around our yard quite a lot during the day and it got to the point that she refused to play outside, even on a new swing set.

-Although she’d always felt spooked by spiders and other bugs too it was the threat of a buzzing wasp with its sting that were most scary for her, and I admit, I didn’t quite know what to do.
+Although she’d always felt spooked by spiders and other bugs too it was the threat of a buzzing wasp with its sting that was most scary for her, and I admit, I didn’t quite know what to do.

 One summer morning, I was outside with her younger sister and we managed to coax the older one outside.
 Tentatively, I started a game where I became a buzzing bee.